The following is a tutorial for Nolimits 2 Roller Coaster Simulation, containing some general theory for real-time and video game graphic design.

 It’s difficult to see what’s happening at a reduced image size, so open it in full size, and you’ll see that our pixels are now blown up and visible.
 This time, we have 1280×720 screen pixels to populate, but we’re only looking at a fraction of the texture map, the texels are substantially larger than the pixels.
 The engine is again running bilinear filtering on the image to blend pixels, but as there is no additional detail to be extracting when zooming in on the image, it can only interpolate pixel values, giving a blurred appearance to the image.

-I digress somewhat, these goals are clearly impossible and thus irrelevant to us.
-Instead, we’ll focus on a decent looking standard texture size, and then ensuring our texel density is consistent throughout our scene.
+These goals are in all probability going to be impossible as screen resolutions continue to grow.
+Instead, we’ll focus on a decent looking standard texture size, and then simply ensure our texel density is consistent throughout our scene.

-It doesn’t really matter if your scene has a low texture resolution; A source game like Counter-Strike: Global Offensive has a standard texture size of just 512×512, but thanks to the artistic expertise of the development team they can still produce better results than us at 2048×2048.
+I mentioned that a source game like Counter-Strike: Global Offensive has a standard texture size of just 512×512, but thanks to the artistic expertise of the development team they can still produce better results than we likely can at 2048×2048.

 This is best done once you’ve finished a whole area of your scenery, as we’ll be comparing all of our textures.
 We’ll start by making a full copy of the current project, I’m going to take a look at my first project which had extensive 3D work, Point Solitude, and see how well it holds up to my newly asserted standards.